ssiagu/magentic-ui/README.md

 Magentic-UI's underlying system is a team of specialized agents adapted from AutoGen's Magentic-One system illustrated in the figure above.
 The agents work together to create a modular system:

 - **Orchestrator** is the lead agent, powered by a large language model (LLM), that performs co-planning with the user, decides when to ask the user for feedback, and delegates sub-tasks to the remaining agents to complete.
 - **WebSurfer** is an LLM agent equipped with a web browser that it can control.
 Given a request by the Orchestrator, it can click, type, scroll, and visit pages in multiple rounds to complete the request from the Orchestrator.
-This agent is a significant improvement over the AutoGen MultimodalWebSurfer.
+This agent is a significant improvement over the AutoGen ``MultimodalWebSurfer``  in terms of the actions it can do (tab management, select options, file upload, multimodal queries).
 - **Coder** is an LLM agent equipped with a Docker code-execution container.
 It can write and execute Python and shell commands and provide a response back to the Orchestrator.
 - **FileSurfer** is an LLM agent equipped with a Docker code-execution container and file-conversion tools from the MarkItDown package.
 It can locate files in the directory controlled by Magentic-UI, convert files to markdown, and answer questions about them.
-- **UserProxy** is an agent that denotes the user interacting with Magentic-UI.
+- **UserProxy** is an agent that represents the user interacting with Magentic-UI.
 The Orchestrator can delegate work to the user instead of the other agents.

 To interact with Magentic-UI, users can enter a text message and attach images.
 In response, Magentic-UI creates a natural-language step-by-step plan with which users can interact through a plan-editing interface.
 Users can add, delete, edit, regenerate steps, and write follow-up messages to iterate on the plan.
 While the user editing the plan adds an upfront cost to the interaction, it can potentially save a significant amount of time in the agent executing the plan and increase its chance at success.